AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 Triangle and DeepPoly give the same certificate for April's tiny network.
-The difference is how they organize the calculation: Triangle retains a joint constraint system, while DeepPoly back-substitutes one sign-selected bound at each step without generating projected facets.
-DeepPoly was introduced in [An Abstract Domain for Certifying Neural Networks](https://www.sri.inf.ethz.ch/publications/singh2019domain).
+The difference is how they organize the calculation: Triangle retains a joint constraint system, while DeepPoly back-substitutes one sign-selected bound at each step without generating projected pairwise inequalities.
+DeepPoly was introduced in
+[An Abstract Domain for Certifying Neural Networks](https://www.sri.inf.ethz.ch/publications/singh2019domain).

 | Method | Representation | Margin lower bound | Result |